 3G and 4G mobile data SIMs for internet access (3G and 4G broadband), M2M applications and Internet of Things (IoT) deployments.
-Business friendly tariffs for low data use applications as low as 256 kilobytes per month, up to high data use applications of 128 gigabytes per month (up to 1.28 terabytes when SIMs are bonded).
+Business friendly tariffs for low data use applications as low as 256 kilobytes per month, up to high data use applications of 1.29 terabytes.

 Why would a business or organisation use 3G or 4G mobile broadband instead of a fixed line internet connection?